Azure/azure-sdk/docs/golang/design.md

 }
 ```

-## Authentication
+## Authentication and Credentials

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
-Authentication policies use the data provided by a credential to authenticate requests to the service.
+Authentication policies use the data provided by a credential to modify an HTTP request before it is sent to the service.

 {% include requirement/MUST id="golang-auth-support" %} support all authentication techniques that the service supports.